gnarzilla/gnarzilla/README.md

 **The problem:** Most web platforms assume fiber, cheap power, and stable connectivity.
 This excludes billions of users and makes the internet fragile.

 **The solution:** Edge-native architecture that works over LoRa mesh, satellite with 2-second latency, 2G mobile, or text-only terminals.
 Posts are 3-8 KB.
 Zero JavaScript required.
 Deployable from a phone.
+(Achieved via a C-based multi-protocol bridge and serverless JS frontend optimized for minimal payload and caching.)

 #### Production Components